jaeyk/unbundling-linked-fate/README.md

 The other necessary step was checking reliability.
 Perhaps, the differences in responses in these three linked fate questions arose by chance.
 The questions were all related and their wording was similar.
 Thus, this was a legitimate concern.
 I addressed this problem by calculating Conger's kappa.
 Conger's kappa is a generalized version of Cohen's kappa and shows whether the raters have a perfect agreement (=1) or if their agreement is entirely a fluke (=0).
 This technique is often used to test the reliability of raters.
 Here, I employed this method to determine whether similarities in the responses of these three linked fate questions occurred by chance.

 In Figure 4, the y-axis indicates Conger's kappa statistic, and the x-axis plots different racial groups.
 The top panel shows that the reliability score for whites is far lower than that of other groups.
-The middle panel shows that weighting makes no difference.
-One concern was that the number of white survey participants was far greater than that of other groups.
-To account for this imbalance in group size, I also bootstrapped kappa and calculated the confidence intervals.
-The bottom panel shows that the difference disappears after carrying out these additional calculations.
-All kappa statistics are between 0.185 and 0.190.
+The bottom panel shows that weighting makes no difference.
+All kappa statistics are between 0.36 and 0.474.

 ![](https://github.com/jaeyk/validating-two-linked-fates/blob/master/outputs/reliability_tests_plot.png)
 Figure 4.
 Correlation tests results